kaihendry/dabase.com/content/blog/devops-self-service.md

 accounts.

-Legacy infrastructure teams shed responsibilities, move from being ticket based to advisory, like notifying teams how to reduce costs or better still, joining the Service delivery teams.
+Legacy infrastructure teams shed responsibilities, move from being ticket based to advisory, like actively working with teams to leverage the Cloud, reduce costs or better still, joining the Service delivery teams.